Tag Archive for: Ashby Canal

 3. Count Dragonflies on the Ashby Canal, Leicestershire

-A six-mile section of the Ashby Canal is designated a Special Site of Scientific Interest (SSSI), recognising the diversity of its plant, insect and animal life, including nine species of dragonfly.
+A 6-mile section of the Ashby Canal is designated a Special Site of Scientific Interest (SSSI).
+This recognises the diversity of the canal’s plant, insect and animal life, including 9 species of dragonfly.
 These colourful insects, whose origins began 300 million years ago, are voracious hunters.
 They use the reed fringes of our canals and rivers as breeding and hunting grounds.

-You can reach the Ashby Canal on a week-long canal boat holiday from our bases at Braunston, Napton and Stockton.
+You can reach the Ashby Canal on a week-long canal boat holiday from our bases at Springwood Haven, Braunston, Napton and Stockton.

 This beautiful canal runs for 38 miles between England and Wales.
-Designated a Site of Special Scientific Interest (SSSI) on both sides of the border, and the entire length in Wales is also recognised as a Special Area of Conservation, making it one of the most important sites for wildlife in Europe.
-Thanks to the work of conservationists, the UK’s population of otters is showing healthy signs of growth after its sad decline in the 1950’s.
-Lakes, rivers and coastal areas are the otters’ natural habitats but these timid nocturnal creatures can also be seen hunting on quiet stretches of the canals.
+It’s designated a Site of Special Scientific Interest (SSSI) on both sides of the border.
+And the entire length in Wales is also recognised as a Special Area of Conservation, making it one of the most important sites for wildlife in Europe.
+Thanks to the work of conservationists, otters populations are showing healthy signs of growth after their sad decline in the 1950’s.
+Lakes, rivers and coastal areas are the otters’ natural habitats.
+But these timid nocturnal creatures can also be seen hunting on quiet stretches of the canals.

-You can reach the Montgomery Canal on a short break or week away from our narrowboat rental bases at Blackwater Meadow, Chirk, Trevor and Whixall.
+You can reach the Montgomery Canal on a short break or week away from our narrowboat rental bases at Blackwater Meadow, Chirk, Trevor.
+Whitchurch and Whixall.

 5. Listen for Reed Bunting on the Droitwich Canals, Worcestershire

-Many birds live and nest amongst the reeds that line sections of our inland waterways, including the chirruping reed bunting.
-One of the best waterways to see these lively little birds, perched up high on reed tops singing at the top of their voices, are the Droitwich Canals in Worcestershire, which offer a linear mosaic of habitats, including substantial reedbeds.
+Many birds live and nest amongst the reeds that line some canals, including the chirruping reed bunting.
+Look out for them perched high on reed tops singing at the top of their voices.
+One of the best places to see these lively little birds are the Droitwich Canals in Worcestershire.
+These canals offer a linear mosaic of habitats, including substantial reedbeds.
 Reed buntings are sparrow-sized but slim with long, deeply notched tails.
 The male has a black head with a white collar in the summer.
 The black head becomes a dull brown in the winter.
 Females have a brown head, buff throat and buff-coloured lines above and below their eyes.

 You can cruise the Droitwich Canals on a short break or week away from our Stoke Prior and Worcester bases.